harp-tech/protocol/Device.md

 A Harp Device is expected to implement the following `Operation Modes`:

-* **`Standby Mode:`**  Replies to host commands.
+- **`Standby Mode:`**  Replies to host commands.
 Events are disabled and must not be sent.
-* **`Active Mode:`** Replies to host commands.
+- **`Active Mode:`** Replies to host commands.
 Events are enabled and sent to host whenever the device deems it so.
-* *`Speed Mode:`* Allows the implementation of a different and specific communication protocol.
+- *`Speed Mode:`* Allows the implementation of a different and specific communication protocol.
 On this mode, the Harp Binary Protocol is no longer used.
 The specific protocol designed must implement the possibility to exit this mode.

 The mandatory Operation Modes are the **`Standby Mode`** and **`Active Mode`**.
 The **`Speed Mode`** is optional and, in many of the applications, not needed.
 It’s strongly recommended that a Harp Device acting as peripheral should continuously check if the communication with the host is active and healthy.
 If this doesn’t happen over the last 3 seconds, the Harp Device should go to Standby Mode and flush/destroy its TX buffer.

-## Registers

-### Common Registers

-**Table - List of available Common Registers**
+### **Table - List of available Common Registers**

 |**Name**|**Volatile**|**Read Only**|**Type**|**Add.**|**Default**|**Brief Description**|**Mandatory**|
 | :- | :-: | :-: | :-: | :-: | :-: | :- | :-: |